Tupelo (tree)

 Tupelo /ˈtuːpᵻloʊ/, genus Nyssa /ˈnɪsə/, is a small genus of deciduous trees with alternate, simple leaves.
-It is sometimes included in the subfamily Nyssoideae of the dogwood family, Cornaceae, but is placed by other authorities in the family Nyssaceae.
-In the APG IV system, it is placed in Nyssaceae.
+It is sometimes included in the subfamily Nyssoideae of the dogwood family, Cornaceae, but is placed by other authorities in the family Nyssaceae, as in the APG IV system.

 Most Nyssa species are highly tolerant of wet soils and flooding, and some need such environments as habitat.
 Some of the species are native to eastern North America, from southeastern Canada through the Eastern United States to Mexico and Central America.
-Other species are found in eastern and southeastern Asia, from China south through Indochina to Java and southwest to the Himalayas.
+Other species are found in eastern and southeastern Asia, from the eastern Himalayas in China south through Indochina to Java.

 Names

 The genus name Nyssa refers to a Greek water nymph.
 The name tupelo, the common name used for Nyssa, is of Native American origin, coming from the Creek words ito 'tree' and opilwa 'swamp'; it was in use by the mid-18th century.
-This tree should not be confused with the tulip poplar, Liriodendron sp.

 The city of Tupelo, Mississippi, is named for this tree.